-I am now 59 years old and I live in Bålsta, a bit outside of Stockholm, Sweden.
 I was always physically active when I was young, I played football, ice hockey, I swam, I ran and so on, but in the end of 1986 I broke my foot on my way to a badminton match with/against my future wife.

 I couldn’t do any kind of activities during the coming year.
 At the same time, I kept on eating like I had before, but paid no attention to the fact that perhaps I should be getting rid of all the excess energy I was putting into my body.
 It all turned into a negative spiral.
 I started gaining weight.
 I stopped weighing myself when I passed 253 lbs.
 (115 kg) sometime in the mid-90’s.